KongZ/graylog-plugin-slack-notification/README.md

 Slack Plugin for Graylog
 ========================
 This plugin is for Graylog 3.1 and above.
 If you are looking for older Graylog plugin, please checkout https://github.com/KongZ/graylog-plugin-slack

+Note: The plugin ownership was transferred from https://github.com/omise to https://github.com/KongZ
 ## Features

 ### Notification